ChewKeanHo/Hestia/src/generator/README.md

 Everything in the generator except `presenters` are functions.
 Each function is prefixed with its original packaging (e.g. `views` functions has `views_` prefix).
-Only `presenters` are subroutines via source call.
+Only `presenters` are subroutines via dot source call.

 For sanity sake, this generator is strictly using POSIX Compliant Shell language.
-The PowerShell counterpart is completely ignored.
-For Windows user, please use "Windows Subsystems for Linux" setup instead.
+The PowerShell counterpart is completely ignored for maintenance sanity.
+Hence, for Windows user, please use "Windows Subsystems for Linux" setup instead.

+### Special `logs` work directory

+The generator uses parallel-processing by default.
+Hence, all outputs are logged inside a `logs/` workspace directory with respect to `routers` pathing.
+To read the log, simply use `cat` program and read via the terminal.